 “At first, it feels like you have so much to learn and so little time to learn it.
 There is so much information out there about autism.
 It can be difficult to know what information applies to and is helpful for you.” —Jake Anthony, Program Ambassador, AutismBC.

-We have listened to our members and understand that it’s not easy to access adult supports and services, so we have compiled a list of helpful resources and divided them into three frequently requested topics: diagnosis, employment and volunteering, and housing.
+We have listened to our members and understand that it’s not easy to access adult supports and services, so we have compiled a list of helpful resources and divided them into three frequently requested topics: diagnosis, employment and volunteering, post-secondary education, and housing.

 If you’re looking for an adult assessment, you will, unfortunately, need to find a private assessment.
 Our ASD Diagnosis for Adults blog is full of great, up-to-date resources.